 This language indicates dominance relationships through layering markers, rather than through a tree structure.
 Despite this feature, the document object model is considerably less readable than the TEI.

 The problem with TEI, and more deeply, with its parent structure, XML, is that dominance structures are totalizing.
-This becomes apparent in attempts to curtail this dominance, which results in redundancy and convolution.
-For example, the TEI Guideline’s suggestions for handling dominance appear excessively elaborate by comparison to more traditional TEI markup.
+Attempts to curtail this dominance, as LMNL demonstrates, can result in redundancy and convolution.
+The TEI Guideline’s suggestions for handling dominance appear similarly complicated, especially in comparison to more traditional TEI markup.
 Module 16, on "Linking, Segmentation, and Alignment," describes various methods for encoding information that is not hierarchic or linear, including the use of pointers, blocks, segments, anchors, correspondence, alignment, synchronization, aggregation, alternation, sequestration, marginalization, among others.
-These solutions work by severing elements into components that have their own hierarchy which can be later recombined into the dominant hierarchy.
-More suggestions appear in Module 20, "Non-hierarchical Structures," which include: "redundant encoding of information in multiple forms," and "the use of empty elements to delimit the boundaries of a non-nesting structure."
-Here, information takes different formal configurations which dilute hierarchical coherence required by the TEI.
+In Module 20, “Non-hierarchical Structures,” more suggestions include: “redundant encoding of information in multiple forms," and "the use of empty elements to delimit the boundaries of a non-nesting structure.”
+These solutions work by severing elements into components that maintain their own internal hierarchies which can be later recombined into the dominant hierarchy.
+When the totalizing nature of the TEI is diluted, the effect is to create a bureaucratization that disrupts its sense of unity.

-In a data model where all elements must conform to a tree structure, there is no easy solution for managing dominance.
-At the most recent annual TEI Conference and Members Meeting in 2022, Elisa Beshero-Bondar and her team reflected on their work developing a <gender> element for the TEI guidelines.
-Their proposal for a new <gender> element, which is careful to weigh the expressive and theoretical potential for representing gender against the possible risks of reifying normative cultural biases, runs up against the issue of hierarchical dominance.
-As other projects seeking to encode plural or multiple gender ontologies have explained, these ontologies may take manifold forms, some of which can be contained within a capacious enough set of tags and attributes, such as distinct <gender> and <sex> tags and attributes that mark gender changes across time, as proposed by Beshero-Bondar and her team.
-Other gender ontologies, however, are too fluid to be separated into distinct categories.
-In the latter case, the problem goes deeper than the tag itself to test the hierarchical structure of the TEI document model.
-As Beshero-Bondar and her colleagues explain about revising the existing <sex> element,
+The issue of hierarchical dominance structures emerges again at the most recent annual TEI Conference and Members Meeting in 2022, where Elisa Beshero-Bondar and her team reflect on their work developing a <gender> element for the TEI guidelines.
+Their project proposes a new <gender> element that is careful to weigh the expressive potential for representing gender against the possible risks of reifying normative cultural biases.
+As other projects seeking to encode plural or multiple gender ontologies have explained, gender identities may take manifold forms, some of which can be contained within a capacious enough set of tags and attributes, such as distinct <gender> and <sex> tags.
+Other gender identities, however, may not fit into distinct categories.
+In the latter case, the problem goes deeper than the name of the tag itself and runs up against the hierarchical structure of the TEI document model.
+Beshero-Bondar and her colleagues explain that,

 Unexpectedly, we found ourselves confronting the Guidelines’ prioritization of personhood in discussion of sex, likely stemming from the conflation of sex and gender in the current version of the Guidelines.
 In revising the technical specifications describing sex, we introduced the term “organism” to broaden the application of sex encoding.
 We leave it to our community to investigate the fluid concepts of gender and sex in their textual manifestations of personhood and biological life.
 Beshero-Bondar et al.

-While the new proposed element, <gender>, gives the team some capacity to represent gender as distinct from sex, the tagging structure nonetheless perpetuates a rule that "sex" serves some concept of personhood.
-The proposed solutions to this problem, which include exchanging <person> for the more capacious <organism> and <entity>, as recently proposed in the TEI documentation itself, keeps intact the notion that "sex" is something a person "contains," that is, sex as something belonging, possessed, or expressed by a notion of personhood (martindholmes 2022).
+While their new proposed element, <gender>, gives the team some capacity to represent gender as distinct from sex, the tagging structure nonetheless perpetuates a rule that "sex" serves some concept of personhood.
+The proposed solutions to this problem, which include exchanging <person> for the more capacious <organism> and <entity>, as recently proposed in the TEI documentation itself, keeps intact the notion that "sex" is something a person contains, that is, sex as something belonging to or expressed by a notion of personhood (martindholmes 2022).

 Queer of Color Critique and the Archive of Slavery